 Make a treasure map

-Use coffee or tea to colour your paper and draw a treasure map.
-Can your friends follow the trail?
+Use coffee or tea to colour paper and create a fun treasure map.

-This is great for experimenting with different concentrations of liquids too.
+This is great for experimenting with different concentrations of liquid.
 A more concentrated tea or coffee solution will give a darker coloured map.

 Invisible ink

-Just mix a little lemon or lime juice with some water and draw your message on some paper.
+Mix a little lemon or lime juice with water and write a message on a piece of paper.

-Ask an adult to put it in the oven, and your message will appear.
+Ask an adult to put it in the oven, and the message will appear.

 What can you build with a cardboard box?